Ahead of the opening, the team behind the Northern Quarter’s new dining spot went to Copenhagen for a bit of research into the Nordic way of life.

 The Manifesto looked to highlight the importance of ethical production and purity and to make menus truly reflective of the changing seasons.

-It’s this Manifesto which forms the basis of what many of Copenhagen’s most successful restaurants are all about, and something the team from Wilderness were looking to explore and influence just how they did things back in Manchester.
+It’s this Manifesto which forms the basis of what many of Copenhagen’s most successful restaurants are all about, and something the team from Wolf At The Door were looking to explore and influence just how they did things back in Manchester.

 Home to some of the most talked-about restaurants in the world, the team were lucky enough to get a seat at the Chef’s table at Relae, part of a school of restaurants that share their chefs across all sites.
 In this way, chefs are kept invigorated, on their toes and open to new ideas.

 Another major aspect of the Relae brand is their farm, something that enables them to be completely organic, sustainable and adaptable to the way they cook throughout the year.

 There’s a very specific ethos surrounding products and ingredients while in Copenhagen – values that helped inspire the Head Chef at Wolf At The Door.
 Taking a back-to-basic approach, the traditional methods have inspired the Wolf team to keep their menu even more simple than they’d originally thought.

 Onto drinks and a visit to the world-class Ruby was a MUST.
 A cocktail bar that has survived primarily through the quality of their cocktails and word-of-mouth – Ruby like to do things the ‘Ruby Way’ from how you are greeted to how cocktails are made.
 The cocktails are simply to die for.

 Following the success of NOMA, they’ve re-imagined the Nordic experience – dusting off traditional (and forgotten) Nordic Spirits and finding new ways to make cocktails with them.
 And yet, possibly the most unique thing about the bar is the surroundings – it’s homely and like most places in Copenhagen – completely without pretension.